Gem Profile- Petoskey Stones and Indonesian Fossil Coral

 Judy Ellis's Gem Profile- Petoskey Stones and Indonesian Fossil Coral - , General Education, , Agatized Fossil Coral Agate Bangle

-I have to mention - while exploring Joel Ivey's website which is all about Indonesian Agates, I found this page which is all about polished agates that appear to have letters in them!
+I have to mention this: while exploring Joel Ivey's website about Indonesian Agates, I found a page featuring polished agates that appear to have letters in them!
 Can you believe this?
-Yes, each of these stones is natural; it takes a creative and patient mind to spot and slowly polish a cabochon to show a letter of the alphabet.
-How fantastic!

 Resources & Recommended Reading